 I was privileged to grow up in Shetland where I was surrounded by knitters who needed to knit quickly and accurately in order to gain an income.
 There were three generations of knitters in our family home - my grandmother, mother, aunt and older sister.
 One of my earliest memories is being sent outside to check if I could see my grandmother making her way down the hillside - by that time she would have been about 80, carrying a kishie of peat on her back and knitting as she walked.

 I have been knitting for longer than I've been reading and writing, and have no memory of learning to knit.
-It's nearly 60 years since I knitted my first cardigan for myself, and nearly 50 since I knitted my first Fair Isle cardigan.
+It's nearly 60 years since I knitted my first cardigan for myself, and over 50 since I knitted my first Fair Isle cardigan.
 Since then I've knitted hundreds, if not thousands, of pieces of knitting.
 I love knitting Fair Isle - so many colours and patterns to choose I will never run out of ideas.

 Knitting for income

 During my teenage years I finished machine knit garments by hand knitting Fair Isle yokes.
 At first we used whichever colours and patterns we chose - an invaluable learning experience.
 Later, when buyers dictated colours and patterns, I found this much less enjoyable as it was repetitive and stunted creativity.
-I often charted new patterns to add variety, and challenge, when knitting the yokes.
+I often charted new patterns (motifs) to add variety, and challenge, when knitting the yokes.
 The graph book containing these patterns is one of my treasured possessions, and I continue to use them.
 In Ann Feitelson's book "The Art of Fair Isle Knitting", she got inspiration for her "Whalsay Jumper" from a jumper bought from a charity shop in Shetland - one of mine.
 She describes the patterns in the jumper as "engagingly complex and seem to be unique - I've never seen them in any other sweater, nor in any Shetland or Scandinavian pattern book."
 She was quite right, these are my unique creations; the only thing she got wrong is surmising that it was a child's jumper - it used to fit me.

 1972 to 1997